talenthandongsite/server-auth/README.md

 > Notes
 >
 > - When it is done, test it with postman
-> - Use talent-handong Atlas DB (its USERNAME and PASSWORD is in Google Drive)
+> - Use talent-handong Atlas DB (its USERNAME and PASSWORD is in Google Drive, contact Fernando_kim for 2factor access)
 > - Make new collection 'user' in the DB, data should be stored in the 'user' collection.
 > - Note that in mongodb all fields will converted to lowercase. (accessControl->accesscontrol) It is expected and just let it do this way.
 > - When implementing Create User, field 'passphrase' must be presented.
 Find a way to validate this.